Helperbird/website/src/pages/help/how-to-add-a-cognitive-load-to-text-on-any-website.md

 twitterSocial: assets/images/graph/alt-highlighter.png
 facebookSocial: assets/images/graph/alt-highlighter.png
 featureTitle: Cognitive load
-featureDescription: Learn how to use cognitive load on any website, pdf or app.
+featureDescription: The cognitive load feature adds a gradient of colors to the text on any website, pdf or app.
 date: 2018-01-01
 tags: guideFeaturesMain
 url: /help/how-to-add-a-cognitive-load-to-text-on-any-website/
 ---

-# What is cognitive load?

-The cognitive load feature adds a gradient of colors to the text on any website, pdf or app.

 ## How to use cognitive load